 |Students by Grade|

-The student:teacher ratio of 14:1 has decreased from 15:1 over five years.
+The student:teacher ratio of 14:1 has stayed the same over five years.

 The revenue/student of $10,382 in this district is less than the state average of $13,583.
 The district revenue/student has stayed relatively flat over four years.

 The district's spending/student of $10,509 is less than the state average of $13,316.
 The district spending/student has stayed relatively flat over four years.

 |School Statewide Testing||View Education Department Test Scores|

 BurlingtonWheatland Center Elementary SchoolGrades: PK-8 | 465 students

 6606 368th Ave